couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

   * If the SDK does not have the ability to differentiate between not set and `false` then a different type should be used instead, suggested:
     * `enum HistoryRetentionCollectionDefaultSettings { ON, OFF }`

-* `HistoryRetentionBytes` (`int`) - The maximum size, in bytes, of the change history that is written to disk for all collections in this bucket.
+* `HistoryRetentionBytes` (`uint64`) - The maximum size, in bytes, of the change history that is written to disk for all collections in this bucket.
   * URL query field: `historyRetentionBytes`
+  * The type used for this value must support a maximum value of 18446744073709551615 (1.8Pib).

 * `HistoryRetentionDuration` (`duration`) - The maximum number of seconds to be covered by the change history that is written to disk for all collections in this bucket.
   * URL query field: `historyRetentionSeconds` sent as an int seconds value

 **Note**: History retention settings are **only** supported for Magma buckets, the server will ignore retention settings for other storage modes.

 ## ConflictResolutionType

 ```